 Within you lie beauty, love, peace, hope, charity, kindliness.
 Cultivate these things in yourself by your own efforts, and don't turn to a priesthood, or believe that by reciting credos or by following any forms or rituals, you can evolve, or that you can do good to your fellowmen.
 You understand, do you?

-Student — In The Secret Doctrine, HPB says that theosophy is the foundation of or is to be the future religion of the world.
-Now she certainly means something quite different from this formal religion?
+Student — The Chohan [ML p.
+505] says that theosophy is the foundation of or is to be the future religion of the world.
+Now he certainly means something quite different from this formal religion?

 G. de P. — That is very true.

-Student — Now one more thing: for undeveloped persons in a very primitive state, who understand only the very crudest things, will it not be necessary for them to have some kind of formal religion?
+Student — Now one more thing: for undeveloped persons in a very primitive state, will it not be necessary for them to have some kind of formal religion?

 G. de P. — Why do you think so?
 That is a common Occidental idea.
 It is found especially in the Church of Rome, but the Protestants have it too.
-Will you tell me that the barbarian living as he does in some parts of the world today is a worse man than the civilized barbarian of our European or American capitals?
+Will you tell me that the "barbarian" living as he does in some parts of the world today is a worse man than the civilized barbarian of our European or American capitals?
 I fail to see it.
-He has his faults and his grossnesses.
-Look at our big cities.
-Walk the streets.
-Note what our own men and women do.
-Is the simple barbarian without an organized religion, an organized Church, and with all his witchcrafts and voodoo practices and all the rest of it — take it all together, long and short, near and far — is he much worse?
-I do not think so.

-The simple doctrines of brotherhood and kindliness, of universal love, of duty, of compassion, of self-sacrifice, which train the will in the way of these noble and beautiful things which the individual must practise — these are a beautiful and sublime religion in themselves because they are natural, spiritually natural.
-Any exoteric religion, any religion of forms and ceremonies with a priesthood to carry on these things — whether such a religion be of the barbarian or of the civilized European — distracts the attention away from the real things of the spirit living in the heart and soul of man.
-Now that is true.
+The simple doctrines of brotherhood and kindliness, of universal love, of duty, of compassion, of self-sacrifice, which train the will in the way of these noble and beautiful things which the individual must practice — these are a beautiful and sublime religion in themselves because they are natural, spiritually natural.
+Any exoteric religion, any religion of forms and ceremonies with a priesthood to carry on these things distracts the attention away from the real things of the spirit living in the heart and soul of man.

 Student — I have a question, which I am afraid is a very brain-mind question, but it puzzles me very much.
 The universe is filled with gods, and every atom is tending to become a god; and everything is growing more and more towards godhood.
 Is the universe more evolved now than it was eternities ago?
 And yet we cannot think that there could be any improvement in a perfect being.
 "Being" may not be the right word, but perhaps you catch my meaning?